A recent court ruling may require changes to your business planning process, particularly around Inheritance Tax and Business Property Relief.

 Inheritance tax and business property relief

-These Business Property Relief changes might include the need for future reinvestment in new premises or plant and machinery, for instance.
+These Business Property Relief legislation changes might include the need for future reinvestment in new premises or plant and machinery, for instance.
 This lack of clarity means it’s important to seek expert and tailored advice.
 So contact one of our Haines Watts experts for further advice on Inheritance Tax and Business Property Relief.